Skip to main content

 Swap in CFDs

-Practical examples of swap transactions
+Practical examples of trades with swap

-Let's imagine you buy EUR/USD:
+Imagine you buy EUR/USD: